Ns15022001/Synchronization-road-construction-master-/README.md

 This simulation ensures that deadlock will not occur.
 A deadlock could either be that the flag person does not allow traffic through from either side, or let’s traffic through from both sides causing an accident.

-## Team members and contributions
+Team member: Nitesh Singh
+- Contributions: consumer functions
+- Percentage of contributions: 50%

-Team member: Alex Runciman (@agrsu)
+- Team member: Mohd Yasif Choudhary
 - Contributions: producer functions
-- Percentage of contributions: 50%

-Team member: Dante Monaldo (@dmonaldo)
-- Contributions: consumer functions
 - Percentage of contributions: 50%

 ## Thread information